Larysha/MSc-Project/README.md

 ## 2.2 Dealing with the metadata

-The full annotated files contain a metadata column (inherited from ChIP-Atlas), which has 27 entries detailing everything from the laboratory where the experiment was conducted to the antibody target.
+The fully annotated files contain a metadata column (inherited from ChIP-Atlas), which has 27 entries detailing everything from the laboratory where the experiment was conducted to the antibody target.
 It also includes the treatment and control conditions of the experiment, which are important for binding interpretation.
 Before anything else is done with the data, the metadata needs to be extracted and sorted into its own variables.

 First, the 9th to 14th columns are removed from the files - they contain the variables `geneChr; geneStart; geneEnd; geneLength; geneStr; geneId`.
 Since there is only one gene of interest in this analysis (*PXDN*) this information is not useful.
 Next, the metadata column is reorganised so that the `%20` deliminator is removed and replaced with a single space.